Odd diagrams, Bruhat order, and pattern avoidance: Injectivity and permutation patterns

 \begin{lemma} If $v \sim w$ then $v^{-1}(1) = w^{-1}(1)$. \end{lemma}

-\begin{proof} Because we are looking at the leftmost column of the (odd) diagrams, no boxes are eliminated by arms.
+\begin{proof} If the leftmost column of $\odd(v)$ is empty, then clearly $v(1)=1$ and the lemma follows.
+More generally, since we are looking at the leftmost column of the (odd) diagrams, no boxes are eliminated by arms.
 Therefore the lowest star in $\odd(v) = \odd(w)$ sits directly north of the leftmost point in the graphs of $v$ and $w$. \end{proof}

 This enables us to prove something quite useful about permutations $v \sim w$.

 \begin{theorem} If $v \sim w$ for $v \neq w$, then $v$ has a $213$-pattern and $w$ has a $312$-pattern, or conversely. \end{theorem}